-2.4.1.
+- 2.4.1.
+This is the straight line distance between the academy main gate and the child's home address (front door). - 2.4.2.
 This is the straight line distance between the academy main gate and the child's home address (front door).
 The measurement between home and Academy will be determined by a straight-line measurement from the designated seed point of the home address to the designated seed point of the Academy using the same system as Wolverhampton authority's computerised system.
 Where two dwellings with the same front entrance the closest dwelling to the front door (lower floor and counting clockwise) will be regarded as being closer to the academy.